 The National Championships are each summer — usually the first week of August or last week in July.
 The Nationals are often far from California and the races themselves span four days.
 It’s not a small commitment to go to them.
 US Team Trails are often in April or early May but may also be part of our Nationals.
 There are some races in the spring and fall in California and we plan to host our own races as our club grows, too, as well as consider attending annual races held in the Seattle area or on the East Coast.

 No. Racing is optional for all members but we want everyone to train to be the best that they can be.
 No one is forced to race but we do expect everyone to do what is required to improve in the sport.

 How old do I have to be?

-Club membership is open to 12 year olds and older.
+Club membership is open to 12 year olds and up.

 What if I’m not a minor?
 Can adults join?

 Absolutely!
-Most adults are more reluctant to pick up a sport where they may fall in for the first month of trying but paddling sprint boats is something for all ages.
+Most adults are more reluctant to pick up a sport where they may fall into the water for the first month of trying but paddling sprint boats is something for all ages.
 There are Masters age classes at our Nationals that permit you to compete against others in your age brackets as well as the open Senior events for all ages.
-Paddling is a great low impact, whole body, and core workout!
+Paddling is a great low impact, whole body, and core workout.